Using Blender to Create Artist's Reference Images

 It will be much easier to do if you've studied some basic linear algebra (vectors, spaces, and matrices).
 I was impressed by the quality of the tutorials at Khan Academy, where you could start off with this series of free lessons: * Vectors and spaces | Linear algebra | Math | Khan Academy

-In this article we've seen some very examples of things we could do to create reference materials for painting, and we've also discussed some of the drawbacks.
+In this article we've seen some examples of things we could do to create some simple reference materials for painting, and we've also discussed some of the drawbacks.
 This is not a piece of software that will be useful for everyone, and the learning curve is rather steep once you get away from the most basic stuff.
 Still, it's fun to try out new things occasionally, and this software does tend to reward all the hours of effort.

 Stay in Touch